numbas/editor/docs/tutorials/write-question.rst

 It is worth spending a few moments finding your way around this page.

 At the top of the page are the question's name and, above that, a link to the project which it belongs to.
-Below are buttons to run and download the question.
-Below this there are options to navigate through the various steps involved in editing a question.
+Below are buttons to run and download the question, along with options to navigate through the various steps involved in editing a question.

 .. figure:: screenshots/write-question/blank-question.png
     :alt: Screenshot of the question editor.

     The question editor.

-In the centre is the main editing interface.
+Beneath these is the main editing interface.

 Every Numbas question consists of three sections: :ref:`Statement <statement>`, :ref:`Parts <parts>`, and :ref:`Advice <advice>`.
 In the Statement, the context for the question is given to the student.